Mung bean: South Asia

 Although whole mung beans are also occasionally used in Indian cuisine, beans without skins are more commonly used.
-In Karnataka, Maharashtra, Gujarat, Kerala and Tamil Nadu, whole mung beans are commonly boiled to make a dry preparation often served with congee.
+In Karnataka, Maharashtra, Odisha, Gujarat, Kerala, and Tamil Nadu, whole mung beans are commonly boiled to make a dry preparation often served with congee.
 Hulled mung beans can also be used in a similar fashion as whole beans for the purpose of making sweet soups.

+In Madhya Pradesh and Rajasthan, mung beans are partially mashed, fermented, and made into fritters called mangode, which serves as a common tea time snack similar to Pakora.

+In Goa, sprouted mung beans are cooked in a coconut milk based, mild curry called moonga gaathi.

 Mung beans in some regional cuisines of India are stripped of their outer coats to make mung dal.
-In Bangladesh and West Bengal the stripped and split bean is used to make a soup-like dal known as mug ḍal (মুগ ডাল).
+In Odisha, West Bengal and Bangladesh the stripped and split bean is used to make a soup-like dal known as mug ḍal (মুগ ডাল).